naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

      SmartSpec tasks (typically one sub-task per top-level task, or per small batch).
-3. This workflow MUST assume that it is running inside a Kilo sub-task whenever `--kilocode` is set and Orchestrator is active.
+3. This workflow MUST assume that it is running inside a Kilo sub-task whenever `--platform kilo` is set and Orchestrator is active.
-4. If this workflow detects that it is running with `--kilocode` but not inside a sub-task context (for example, required Kilo sub-task metadata is missing), it MUST:
+4. If this workflow detects that it is running with `--platform kilo` but not inside a sub-task context (for example, required Kilo sub-task metadata is missing), it MUST:
    - in `strict` safety mode: fail fast with a governance error and